australia/mobtranslate-server/README.md

 It is essentially impossible to make a fully grammatically correct translation service for languages that are not widely used and not well documented.

-The projects mission will be to;
+The projects mission will be in order of priority to;

 - Help people learn basic vocabulary even if used grammatically incorrect e.g. "I caught a fish" -> "I caught a kuyu"
 - Attempt to create a hybrid language between English and Tribal dialects, for example [Singlish](https://en.wikipedia.org/wiki/Singlish) (Singaporean English)